Nutrition and Wellness

 Registered Dietitian Nutritionist Pathways

 Please note that this major does not fulfill the Didactic Program in Dietetics requirements for becoming a Registered Dietitian Nutritionist.
-Simmons’ BS in nutrition and dietetics fulfills this requirement for an RDN credential.
+Simmons’ BS in Nutrition and Dietetics fulfills this requirement for an RDN credential.
 Learn more about academic pathways to launch a career as an RDN, including our dietetic internship program.

 Science/Math Requirements